Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields, and quasinormal modes: Relation between strong deflection limit coefficients and matter field quantities

 where $R'_{\mathrm{m}}\neq 0$.
 These expressions reveal that the contributions from $I_{\mathrm{D}}$ to the SDL coefficients are determined locally by $R_{\mathrm{m}}$, $E_{(i)(i)}^{\mathrm{m}}$, and the matter field quantities $T_{(\mu)(\mu)}^{\mathrm{m}}$.
 In particular, the coefficient $\bar{a}$ is entirely governed by the balance between the tidal contribution, $R_{\mathrm{m}}^2(E_{(2)(2)}^{\mathrm{m}}-E_{(1)(1)}^{\mathrm{m}})$, and the matter field contribution, $4\pi R_{\mathrm{m}}^2(T_{(0)(0)}^{\mathrm{m}}+ T_{(3)(3)}^{\mathrm{m}})$.
 Similarly, the contribution to $\bar{b}$ associated with $I_{\mathrm{D}}$ depends on $\bar{a}$ and the local balance between the tidal effects, $3R_{\mathrm{m}}^2E_{(3)(3)}^{\mathrm{m}}$, and the matter effects, $4\pi R_{\mathrm{m}}^2(T_{(0)(0)}^{\mathrm{m}}-T_{(3)(3)}^{\mathrm{m}}+2\:\!T_{(1)(1)}^{\mathrm{m}}+2\:\!T_{(2)(2)}^{\mathrm{m}})$.

-The coordinate-invariant expressions for the SDL coefficients derived above suggest a potential link between theoretical predictions and observable lensing features near compact objects.
+The coordinate-invariant expressions for the SDL coefficients derived above indicate a direct link between the curvature and matter quantities and observable lensing features near compact objects.
 If $R_{\mathrm{m}}$ is known, the observationally inferred $\bar{a}$ directly reflects information about the local tidal structure and matter distribution.
-In combination with accurate modeling of the background geometry, even the subleading term $\bar{b}$ may provide additional insights into the curvature and matter profile near the unstable photon circular orbit.
+In combination with accurate modeling of the background geometry, even the subleading term $\bar{b}$ may provide additional insights into the curvature and matter profile near the unstable circular photon orbit.

 We focus on the special case where the following relations are satisfied:

 which are trivially satisfied in the vacuum of general relativity.
 Under these conditions, the expressions~\eqref{eq:abarET} and \eqref{eq:bbarET} reduce to